-Virtually all balance transfer credit cards can help you save money on interest payments.
-However, the best balance transfer credit cards tend to extend their benefits longer without charging oppressive fees.
+There are a ton of balance transfer credit cards on the market, and nearly any of them can help you save money on interest payments.
+However, the best balance transfer credit cards tend to extend their benefits longer without charging any oppressive fees.
 Here are the most important features we looked for as we chose our top picks.

 Longest 0% APR offers

-Most balance transfer credit cards will waive the ongoing APR for at least 12 months.
-In order to help consumers maximize their savings, we looked at each of the cards’ introductory offers, selecting those that will waive interest payments for at least 15 months.
+All 0% APR balance transfer credit cards will waive the ongoing interest charges for at least 6 months.
+In order to help consumers maximize their savings, we looked at each of the cards’ introductory offers, selecting those that will waive interest payments for at least 12 months.
 This way, we ensure consumers have as much time as possible to pay down debt interest-free.

 Ongoing Low APRs

-Introductory offers aren’t forever, that’s why we took the time to read the fine print, and checked out each of the cards’ minimum and maximum ongoing APRs, choosing those with the most competitive rates.
+Introductory don’t last forever.
+That’s why we took the time to read the fine print, and checked out each of the cards’ minimum and maximum ongoing APRs, choosing those with the most competitive rates.

 Excellent Customer Service

 The balance transfer credit cards on this list are all offered by highly rated card issuers known for their customer satisfaction and excellent cardholder experiences.
-J.D.
-Power ranked each of the card issuers on this list — Discover, Chase, and Citi — in the top six in their 2019 U.S. Credit Card Satisfaction Study, which considered the opinions of more than 28,000 credit card customers nationwide.
+In fact, J.D.
+Power ranked each of the card issuers on this list — Discover, Chase, and Citi — in the top six in their 2019 U.S. Credit Card Satisfaction Study (the most recent available), which considered the opinions of more than 28,000 credit card customers nationwide.

 Although you shouldn’t necessarily use a balance transfer credit card for spending while you’re paying down debt, rewards points can be useful in case you need a short term loan for any unexpected purchases.
 To this end, we evaluated each of the rewards and benefits offered by these cards, choosing the ones that allow you to make the most out of every transaction.